 Social Studies is a vast subject area as it covers history, geography, archaeology, economics, law, philosophy, political science, and sociology.
-Many of these subjects rely heavily on graphs, charts, diagrams and maps to support instruction.
+Many of these subjects rely heavily on graphs, charts, diagrams, and maps to support instruction.
 As a result, it is important to plan lessons in advance so that graphical information can be produced in a format the student who is visually impaired can access.
-Formats may include enlarge print, braille and tactual representation of the graphics.
+Formats may include enlarged print, braille, and tactual representation of the graphics.
 Creating tactile graphics can take a significant amount of time depending on the details involved.

 There are several resources to support the student in your classroom.
 A few of the resources available at K.I.R.C. for eligible students include:

-Science is a subject that relies on investigation and discovery through hands on experiences and observation.
+Science is a subject that relies on investigation and discovery through hands-on experiences and observation.
 A student who is blind or who has a visual impairment may not use vision to see results of experiments but can bring to the table a wealth of information through their other senses.
-This does not imply that a person who is blind is “gifted with better senses” but that the student may use those senses more frequently.
-As a result – builds sensory skills with practice.
-There is a wealth of resources available to support the student in a biology, physics or the general science classroom.
+This does not imply that a person who is blind is “gifted with better senses.”
+Rather, the student may use those senses more frequently and build sensory skills with practice.
+There is a wealth of resources available to support the student in a biology, physics, or the general science classroom.
 A few highlights include:

-Contrary to popular believe not ALL students who have a visual impairment excel at music but everyone needs an opportunity to explore music can offer.
-Music can provide us the opportunity to sing, play an instrument or just enjoy and appreciate the sound or rhythms created by others.
-According to some research there are to the study of music.
-It is suggested that music instruction can sharpen our memory, build social skills, increase patience, < help with socialization, memorization, and is possibly inked to academic improvement.
+Contrary to popular belief, not all students who have a visual impairment excel at music.
+However, everyone needs an opportunity to explore the amazing things music can offer.
+Music can provide the opportunity to sing, play an instrument, or just enjoy and appreciate the sound or rhythms created by others.
+According to some research, music instruction can sharpen our memories, build social skills, increase patience, help with socialization, memorization, and is possibly linked to academic improvement.

 Why is art valuable to our daily life?
 It gives each of us the opportunity to explore and express ourselves.
-We envision and idea, form a plan and then create.
-For many of us – the art we create is not perfect but unique non the less.
-This builds confidence.
+We envision an idea, form a plan, and then create.
+For many of us, the art we create is not perfect but unique nonetheless.
+This builds confidence!

 With minimal adaptations, students who have visual impairments can create their own art.
 It is important to set up the work space so small pieces don’t roll away.
 The art teacher can provide a variety of baking sheets or containers to keep everything organized.

-Use materials that contain more tactile elements.
-Sand or scents added to paint.
-Add texture such as burlap, suede, beads, confetti, doilies, etc. Use “paint brushes” from feathers, leather, sponge or leaves, etc. Above all – have fun.
+Use materials that contain more tactual elements.
+Sand or scents can be added to paint.
+Add texture such as burlap, suede, beads, confetti, doilies, etc. Use “paint brushes” from feathers, leather, sponge or leaves, etc. Above all, have fun!

 Students who are blind or who are visually impaired may also have additional disabilities.
-When providing services the students will require special education services that also address their needs related to their visual impairment.
+Students may require special education services in addition to the services that address their needs related to their visual impairment.
 If you or your team would like additional information on any of the topics below contact the KSSB Regional Field Service Specialist in your geographic area.